The flexible audio mixer, plugin host, recorder, and connection hub. Multi-channel interface support, busses, fx sends, built-in EQs, and much more.

-However, AUM sends Inter-App Audio host transport state and clock sync to all hosted apps.
+Also, AUM sends Inter-App Audio host transport state and clock sync to all hosted apps.
 Apps listening to this will start with AUM and sync accurately with its tempo.
-I recommend that you ask developers to implement this, it’s really not harder than Link.
 See here for some developer notes on the subject.

 Since version 1.2.1, AUM allows sending MIDI Clock to a single CoreMIDI destination.
 The purpose is to synchronize external hardware.
 The clock is aligned with the audio output of the device.

 NOTE: Trying to use it for syncing other apps or via wireless MIDI will probably not align well!
 There’s no reason to continue using MIDI clock for sync between apps, when we have Inter-App Audio host sync and Ableton Link.

 Inter-App Audio apps and Audio Units should implement host sync, which has been part of the IAA standard from the beginning, and is the natural way for a node to sync to the host (AUM in this case).

 This is an iOS 9 bug, that makes audio delayed almost a second!
 Fortunately there’s an easy workaround: When this happens, plug in a pair of headphones in your device, then plug them out again.
 Latency should then go back to normal.
 This issue seems to be fixed in iOS 9.3 for most users.